 CHILAPATA FOREST SAFARI:

-You can experience wilderness in the dense forest of Chilapata during the jungle safari and it also allows you to witness the historical ruins of the fort, built in the Gupta Era during the fifteenth century.
-There are 2 Jungle safaris here, One at Kodalbasti and the other one is on the other side at Uttar Chakoaheti.
+You can experience wilderness in the dense forest of Chilapata during the jungle safari and it also allows you to witness the historical ruins of the Mendabari fort, built in the Gupta Era during the 5th century.
+There are 2 jungle safaris here, one at Kodalbasti and the other one on the other side at Uttar Chakoakheti.

-Another beautiful point is Mendabari Watchtower located in the vicinity of the riverbank of Kunai.
-The watchtower offers you the scenic beauty of the river Kunai flowing through the forest..
+Another beautiful point is the Mendabari Watchtower located in the vicinity of the riverbank of Kunai.
+The watchtower offers you a beautiful view of the river Kunai flowing through the forest.

 HOW TO REACH CHILAPATA

 |Transport Type||Nearby Option||Distance|